My awards for the best sites to give you the best way to learn French online for free!

 Hervé FOUCHER has created a site that provides a downloadable software as well as grammar lessons to learn basic French with audio files.
 Very much grammar based.

-We say: On aime bien !
+We say in French: On aime bien !

 Hello World French